Blogs

 What Is An SMD LED Light?

 SMD LED Light stands for “Surface-Mount-Device,” which is a Light-Emitting-Diode.
 It is a particular type of LED that is known and differentiated not only based on its physical dimensions, but also for having a 3-in-1 encapsulation.
-That is to say, an SMD LED integrates three colors all at once: Red (R), Green (G), and Blue (B).
+That is to say, an SMD LED integrates three colours all at once: Red (R), Green (G), and Blue (B).

 As the picture here shows in detail, the SMD LED Lights are rectangular in shape and consist of the following specific elements: